uiuc-ling-cl/uiuc-ling-cl.github.io/ling446/syllabus.md

 Grades will be assessed on a 100-point scale:

-* Lecture attendance, lab exercises, mid- and end-term assessments (via Moodle) will make up 55% of the overall grade:
+* Lecture attendance, mid- and end-term assessments (via Moodle) will make up 25% of the overall grade:
 	* Attendance: **10%**
 	* Mid-term assessment: **7.5%**
 	* End-term assessment: **7.5%**

+* Lab exercises, after-class programming and scripting assignments will make up 75% of the overall grade:
 	* Lab exercise: **30%**

-* After-class programming and scripting assignments will make up 45% of the overall grade:
 	* Bi-weekly homework: **30%**
 	* Final project: **15%**